chris-krenz/504-geospatial-project/README.md

 ## About

 This is a project for EC504 at Boston University.
-This project uses Locality-Sensitive Hashing and KD-Trees to search geospatial data.
-Specificaly, given latitude and longitude coordinates (and ultimately additional dimensions, such as elevation, height, etc.), the program will return zip codes near those coordinates.
+This project uses Locality-Sensitive Hashing, KD-Trees, and R-Trees to search geospatial data.
+Specificaly, given latitude and longitude coordinates, the program will return zip codes near those coordinates.
+It also includes an interactive app.

+NOTE: Please see the submitted report for additional details about running this program.

-## Running with Docker
+## Running with Docker (benchmarker only)

 Additional information about installing Docker can be found here: https://docs.docker.com/engine/install/